 Dental Emergency Care in Honolulu, HI

 Dental emergencies can be scary, and what you need is relief with fast solutions.
-Whether you’re dealing with tooth pain or trauma to your teeth or mouth, Dino Dee DDS in Honolulu, HI can help!
+Whether you’re dealing with tooth pain or trauma to your teeth or mouth, Dr. Dino Dee DDS in Honolulu, HI can help!
 When faced with a dental emergency or pain, many people are at a loss of what to do.
 Whether it's caused by a sudden accident or chronic disease, your teeth and/or the tissues of the mouth that surround them need to receive proper care right away.
 Just like a medical emergency, it is important to treat dental trauma promptly to avoid complications and risk permanent damage.

 Although dental accidents are not life threatening, getting immediate care from your Honolulu emergency dentist is necessary to help preserve the tooth and the smile's overall appearance.
 A common dental problem requiring emergency care is sudden tooth loss or breaks, usually caused by trauma or a fall.
 Even small breaks or fractures in the tooth can cause nerve injuries through bacteria buildup in the soft pulp inside the tooth, potentially resulting in permanent damage if left untreated.